alinajm7/Haptisense/hardware/electronic_components/01_microcontrollers_modules/Microcontroller_AliNk_02/README.md

-Backup of electronic shematic and PCB design from https://easyeda.com/
+Backup of Electronic Components' Schematics and PCB Design in EasyEDA [https://easyeda.com/]